Sztafeta: Preface

 In the preface he touches on the foreign policy of the Second Polish Republic.
 Wańkowicz claims that the foreign policy of a country is connected with its strength and power.
 "Foreign policy is a test of finances, military forces, administration and internal order, the psychological density of and the social justice within a nation".
 As Wańkowicz states, from the very beginning, the Second Polish Republic had to find its place among the victorious nations of World War I, according to the Treaty of Versailles.
 "History has taught us that we will not prosper under the Treaty, and that we are condemned to handle everything ourselves (...)
 The Treaty and the spirit of its creators tried to create Poland as one of small Eastern European states.
-As a result, Gdańsk was not granted to Poland, Zaolzie was given to the Czechs, eastern borders were limited, and the Little Treaty of Versailles was imposed on Poland (...)
+As a result, Gdańsk was not granted to Poland, Trans-Olza was given to the Czechs, eastern borders were limited, and the Little Treaty of Versailles was imposed on Poland (...)
 [Since 1933], Poland has distanced itself from the Treaty of Versailles, as its failing structure does not attract us.
 Since then, we have been trying to maintain a policy of balance between our two neighbours (...)
 Even though the Locarno Treaties gave France the right for an armed intervention in case of the Remilitarization of the Rhineland, even though England, Italy, Belgium and Poland were obliged to actively support France, the French did not make any decision".
-Furthermore, Wańkowicz claims that the May Coup of 1926 may have been connected with Germany's admission into the League of Nations, since Józef Piłsudski came to the conclusion that under the circumstances, he should take control of both the foreign policy and the army of Poland. (pages 19 – 23).
+Furthermore, Wańkowicz claims that the May Coup of 1926 may have been connected with Germany's admission into the League of Nations, since Józef Piłsudski came to the conclusion that under the circumstances, he should take control of both the foreign policy and the army of Poland. (pages 19–23).